tripsy-eth/aboutme/README.md

 - ❓ Ask me about anything related to Web3!

-- ⚡ I love playing games and watching animes when I am not learning or coding or brainstorming a campaign.
+- ⚡ I love playing games and watching anime when I am not learning or coding or brainstorming a campaign.

 </td><td valign="top" width="50%">